 It is generally recommended adult Bichons get 30 minutes of exercise each day.
 This exercise can be achieved in many ways.
 From a walk around the block to a trip to the beach to playing frisbee in the garden.

 We’ll cover some helpful tips on how to exercise a Bichon Frise near the end of this article so look out for that.

 How Much Exercise Does An Older Bichon Frise Need?

 As Bichons age and move on to the later stages of their life, they tend to become less active.
 Their energy levels begin to decrease and muscles and joints tend to wear down.

-For instance, a common health condition that the Bichon Frise can experience is Patellar Luxation.
+For instance, a common health condition the Bichon Frise breed is prone to is Patellar Luxation.
 This occurs when the patella (knee joint) becomes displaced from its normal position.

 Obesity is also a risk for older dogs due to their more sedentary lifestyle.
 The health risks associated with obesity can include heart disease, diabetes, and arthritis.

 With all this in mind, how can you exercise an older Bichon Frise?

 To prevent joint and muscle damage in older dogs, it’s a good idea to shorten the lengths of walks.
 Keep them short and at a slow enough pace for your dog to comfortably keep up.